|Start dates||Flexible, any date throughout the year|

 Prices in currencies other than GBP are indicative only and volunteers are invoiced in GBP.
 For current exchange rates please see www.xe.com

-Ellie in the PoD UK team is the placement manager so if you apply you will hear from her soon!
+Ellie in the Pod UK team has visited the project and is the placement manager for this project so if you apply you will hear from her soon!

 "I think what you do for people and communities is absolutely amazing..."